veebee4/catnip-cove/README.md

 - It is one of three original custom Django models created for the project.

 ##### *Donation Model*
-- The Donation model contains the following fields: donation_number, amount, custom_amount, donor_first_name, donor_last_name, donor_email_address, donor_postcode, date, stripe_pid.
+- The Donation model contains the following fields: donation_number, amount, message, donor_first_name, donor_last_name, donor_email_address, donor_postcode, date, stripe_pid.
 - It also contains user_profile and cat as a ForeignKey
 - It is one of the models included in the installed donation application.

 ##### *BlogPost Model*
-- The BlogPost model (called Post in application) contains the following fields: slug, title, body, created_on, last_modified, categories, image_url, image.
+- The BlogPost model (called Post in application) contains the following fields: title, body, created_on, last_modified, categories, image_url, image.
 - It is one of the models included in the installed Blog application.
 - It is one of FIVE original custom Django models created for the project.

 ##### *BlogComment Model*
-- The BlogComment model (called Comment in application) contains the following fields: author, body, created_on.
+- The BlogComment model (called Comment in application) contains the following fields: author, body, created_on, post.
 - It also contains Post as a ForeignKey.
 - It is one of the models included in the installed Blog application.